 Christmas in the Philippines is something very special.
 For the Filipinos, this season is the time to forget all our woes and just focus on being happy and making everyone else happy as well.
 Christmas is about giving and helping those in need; it is all about spreading the holiday cheer all over the islands and even overseas.

 The Filipinos have so many Christmas traditions.
 The most popular of which is Simbang Gabi which starts every December 16th.
 It’s the 9-day novena before Christmas that happens before the break of dawn.
-This mass is followed by churchgoers feasting on bibingka, puto bumbong and tsokolate.
+Churchgoers feast on bibingka, puto bumbong and tsokolate shortly after attending mass.

 Filipinos celebrate the longest Christmas in the world which starts in September.
 As part of tradition, Filipinos start hanging lanterns called parol outside of homes and playing Christmas carols over the airwaves.
-Shopping sales are held more often to urge people to start buying gifts and avoid the holiday rush.
+Malls hold sales more often to urge people to buy gifts and avoid the holiday rush.

-For Filipinos living and/or working abroad, Christmas is a time to journey home to reconnect with old friends and beloved family members in the Philippines.
-Those who can’t send care packages called Balikbayan Boxes containing all sorts of goods to their families back home.
+Filipinos living and/or working abroad journey home to reconnect with old friends and beloved family members during Christmastime.
+Those who can’t travel send care packages called Balikbayan Boxes containing all sorts of goods to their families back home.

 Food During Christmas in the Philippines